-At the Mont Alto campus, 305 undergraduate student room assignments are available.
-Only residents and their invited guests are permitted in the living areas of the residence halls.
-It is the resident's responsibility to ensure that his or her guest is aware of the University and residence hall policies.
-It is each resident's and staff member's responsibility to challenge or report individuals who cannot be identified as residents or guests of a resident.
-When University Police and Public Safety receives a report of an unescorted person in a residence hall, an officer is sent to identify that person.
+Each resident receives a welcome packet at the beginning of the year, which includes information on safety and security.
+Students have access to Policies and Rules for Students and Terms, Conditions, and Regulations of the Housing Contract, which describe various housing and security regulations/and their enforcement.
+Only residents and their invited quests are permitted in the living areas of the residence halls.
+It is the resident's responsibility to ensure that their guests are aware of the University and residence hall policies.
+Guests are not provided with room keys or door access cards.
+It is the responsibility of residents and staff members to challenge or report individuals who cannot be identified as residents or the guests of residents.
+When University Police receive a report of an unescorted person in a residence hall, a police officer is dispatched to identify that person.
+Residence Halls are staffed twenty-four hours a day.
+University Police personnel also conduct regular checks of residence hall areas.